--d/--data <data>
+-d, --data <data>

 (HTTP) Sends the specified data in a POST request to the HTTP server, in the same way that a browser does when a user has filled in an HTML form and presses the submit button.
 This will cause curl to pass the data to the server using the content-type application/x-www-form-urlencoded.
-Compare to -F/--form.
+Compare to -F, --form.

--d/--data is the same as --data-ascii.
+-d, --data is the same as --data-ascii. --data-raw is almost the same but does not have a special interpretation of the @ character.
 To post data purely binary, you should instead use the --data-binary option.
 To URL-encode the value of a form field you may use --data-urlencode.